millette/dat-shell/README.md

 * Evaluate [shelljs][] for integration
 * Evaluate [cash][] for integration
 * Evaluate [vorpal][] for integration

+### Ideas from #dat on freenode (IRC)
+* creationix: would be cool to have the ability to run scripts in dat-shell
+* creationix: pluggable vms for running scripts, scripts could list dependencies via dat urls, maybe even load native vm code from dats
+* scriptjs: Would be nice if the licence for dat-shell was aligned with the dat ecosystem MIT please

 ## License
 AGPL-v3 © 2017 [Robin Millette][]